-Rarely, prolapse causes a feeling of pressure or a mass in the pelvis.
+Rarely, prolapse causes symptoms such as a feeling of pressure or a lump in the pelvis.